algo-chuck/algo-chuck-toolkit/tools/paper/ACCOUNT_MANAGEMENT_PLAN.md

 - `POST /admin/v1/accounts/{accountNumber}/reset`
 - Keeps: account_number, hash_value
 - Resets: balances to initial $200,000, positions to empty
-- Deletes: all orders, all transactions
+- Deletes: all orders, all transactions (CASCADE DELETE handles this automatically)
 - Account goes back to fresh state as if just created

 **c) Manual Adjustments:** NOT SUPPORTED